-Deliciously succulent grilled vegan seitan chicken – perfect for vegan BBQ, and also great pan-fried.
-Wonderful texture.
-Flour washing method.
+Deliciously succulent grilled vegan seitan chicken - perfect for a vegan BBQ, and also great pan-fried.
+Wonderful texture created with the flour washing method.

 What you'll need to make Grilled Seitan Chicken

 - strong white bread flour (minimum 12% protein)

 For the sauce: